Class of 2024

 Thomas Manzoni (BISC)

-A third-year MBA/PhD student working in the lab of Justin Parreno, Biological Sciences.
+A MBA/PhD student working in the lab of Justin Parreno, Biological Sciences.
 His research interests include cartilage tissue engineering, bioprinting, and the use of 3D printing to create devices that apply force/stimulate cells.
 Currently, Thomas is investigating the use of 3D bioprinting as a method to create bioengineered cartilage with zonal organization.

 James Mullin (CBE)